somethingdarkside1/somethingdarkside1.github.io/_posts/2024-12-16-The-DOS-era-and-where-it-all-began.md

 description: A heartfelt memoir tracing the evolution of personal computing, from a 4.77MHz Schneider Euro AT in the 1980s to today's AI and VR landscape.
 date:   2024-12-16 03:20
 image:  '/images/dos-era.jpg'
-tags:   [technology, history, personal, computing, nostalgia, retro-gaming, gaming, AI, memoir, programming]
+tags:   [computing history, PC, retro-gaming, AI, programming, personal]
 featured: true
 ---
 # The DOS Era (Taylor’s Version)